 - In one episode of Johnny Bravo, Johnny accidentally becomes a famous artist, all the fame drives him nuts and at some point he makes a quick doodle and claims that's how his new artistic name is pronounced.

-- Prince is obviously the Trope Namer.
+- The artist formerly known as "The Artist Formerly Known as Prince" is obviously the Trope Namer.

-- Music website Rhapsody used a subversion of this trope as a Take That against Prince in one instance, referring to him as "The Artist Never Known as Tall".
+- Music website Rhapsody used a subversion of this trope as a Take That! against Prince in one instance, referring to him as "The Artist Never Known as Tall".

 - From a certain perspective, Prince's decision to rename himself makes perfect sense: "Prince" was a trademarked identity that was actually owned by his record company of the time.
 By legally changing his name to an unpronounceable symbol, he was able to release material, and tour, when said record company did not approve — until their ownership of the "Prince" name lapsed and he was able to reclaim it.